NREL/BuildingsBench/docs/index.md

 - `metadata.tar.gz`

-Download and untar all files, which will create a directory called `BuildingsBench`.
+Download and untar all files, which will create a new directory called `BuildingsBench`. **This is the data directory, which is different than the code repository, although both are called "BuildingsBench".**
+See the README file `BuildingsBench/metadata/README.md` (in `metadata.tar.gz`) for more information about how the BuildingsBench dataset directory should be organized.

 ### Environment variables

-Set the environment variable `BUILDINGS_BENCH` to the path where the folder `BuildingsBench` is located.
+Set the environment variable `BUILDINGS_BENCH` to the path where the data directory `BuildingsBench` is located (created when untarring the data files). **This is not the path to the code repository.**

 ```bash
 export BUILDINGS_BENCH=/path/to/BuildingsBench
 ```

+#### Wandb

 If using `wandb`, set the following: